Class Quadruple

 intValue

-value in a way similar to standard narrowing conversions (e.g., fromdouble
+public int intValue()Converts the value of thisQuadrupleto anintvalue in a way similar to standard narrowing conversions (e.g., fromdoubletoint). -

 longValue

-value in a way similar to standard narrowing conversions (e.g., fromdouble
+public long longValue()Converts the value of thisQuadrupleto alongvalue in a way similar to standard narrowing conversions (e.g., fromdoubletolong). -

 floatValue

-value in a way similar to standard narrowing conversions (e.g., fromdouble
+public float floatValue()Converts the value of thisQuadrupleto afloatvalue in a way similar to standard narrowing conversions (e.g., fromdoubletofloat).- Specified by:

 - the value of this

-instance converted to afloat
+Quadrupleinstance converted to afloat.

 -